-Yeah, biner noses can be pretty confusing.
+Yeah, carabiner noses can be pretty confusing.
 Luckily, you have us to clear it all up for you!
 In the following, we’re going to give you an overview of the carabiner noses mentioned above and tell you what to keep in mind when carabiner shopping.

 Nose or no nose – that’s the question

-If you’ve ever taken a closer look at your carabiners, you’ve probably noticed that they not only differ in terms of their shape and size but also in terms of the tip.
+If you’ve ever taken a closer look at your carabiners, you’ve probably noticed that they not only differ in terms of their shape and size, but also in terms of the tip.
 The bit of the carabiner which the gate snaps into.
 That’s the carabiner’s nose.
 And, it can either have a little hook or no little hook.

-The nose hook
+The hook nose

-As was already mentioned, there is the nose in the form of a little hook.
+As already mentioned, there is the nose in the form of a little hook.
 This can cause the following problems:

 - The nose can get hung up on bolt hangers, nuts or even a sling

 - The rope is really difficult for the follower to remove

 - When loaded, a carabiner with a traditional nose (hook/notch) is also very difficult to unclip

 It’s rather irritating to get your carabiner caught in the gear loop of your harness, but getting it caught on a bolt hanger or nut is extremely serious business.